0xEssential/cryptorchids-watering-can/README.md

 This script can easily be deployed to Heroku and run on a job schedule, so you'll need a free Heroku account from https://heroku.com.
 The script can be run locally or from any server that offers a NodeJS runtime.

 Fnally, you may also want to create a new wallet to hold your CryptOrchids in.
 This script will require you to set your seed phrase or private key as ENV variables to authenticate.
-Storing these secrets on Heroku is typically fine, but to reduce risk of leaking the secrets to your primary wallet, use a CryptOrchids specific wallet.
+Storing these secrets on Heroku is probably fine, but to reduce risk of leaking the secrets to your primary wallet, use a CryptOrchids specific wallet.

 ## Discord Setup